haythamfayek/haythamfayek.github.io/about.md

 [comment]: <> Previously, I worked with Fuzzy Logic, Bio-Inspired Optimization, Computer Vision, Control Theory, Robotic Control and Renewable Energy.

-Formerly, I received an MSc and a BEng in Electrical and Electronics Engineering from Petronas University of Technology and worked as an Electrical / Electronics Engineer for three years.
+Formerly, I received an MSc and a BEng in Electrical and Electronics Engineering from Petronas University of Technology and worked as an Electrical / Electronics Engineer in the Engineering Consulting Industry for three years.

 I am on [Twitter](https://twitter.com/HaythamFayek), [LinkedIn](https://www.linkedin.com/in/haythamfayek/) & [Github](https://github.com/haythamfayek).